Faculty Student Summer Research Program

 The project should be defined in such a way as to permit completion of a substantial portion of the project by the end of the research period.
 Participants in this summer research program are expected to work from campus for the duration of the program.
 However, if remote off-site work is required, a project may involve time spent at another location (e.g., as part of field work for data collection purposes).
 In this case, the proposal must include a rationale for this special request.

-- Students are permitted to submit only one proposal for 10-week or 8-week sessions.
+Students are permitted to submit only one proposal for a 10-week session.
 They may apply for back-to-back 5-week sessions (one first session and one second session) provided they have a different faculty sponsor for each.
 These 5-week proposals will be considered independent of one another.
-Each student participant on a ten-week program will be paid $2,500; $2,000 for the eight-week program; $1,250 for the five-week program.
+Each student participant on a 10-week program will be paid $3,000 or $1,500 for the 5-week program.
 All students will receive free room and board on Skidmore's campus for the period of the grant.
 Because the program emphasizes the sharing of ideas and experiences, students are strongly urged to live on campus.
-In exceptional circumstances, students may be granted permission by the FDC and/or the Associate Dean of the Faculty to live off campus (in such cases the students will have to provide for their own housing and no additional living stipend will be offered).
+In exceptional circumstances, students may be granted permission by the Associate Dean of the Faculty to live off campus (in such cases the students will have to provide for their own housing, and no additional living stipend will be offered).
 Whether living on or off campus, students are expected to participate in all Faculty/Student Research group activities.

-- Faculty may apply for funds to purchase supplies and equipment of modest cost (not more than $750).
+- Faculty may apply for funds to purchase supplies and equipment of modest cost (not more than $750 for a 10-week program or $650 for a 5-week program).
 Faculty may also request funds (e.g., ad hoc, travel to read) to pay for the costs of travel to conferences where faculty/student teams will report the results of their research or further costs of printed publication.
 The FDC budget for such costs is limited, and faculty are urged to use departmental funds as well to help pay for their costs.
 Students may request support from Student Opportunity Funds.

-Faculty Student Summer Research Awards are competitive.
-Faculty and students wishing to participate in the Faculty Student Summer Research Program should submit an application to the Office of the DOF/VPAA by Friday, December 15, 2017.
-The FDC will communicate its recommendations for funded proposals to faculty sponsors before Friday, February 2, 2018.
+Faculty Student Summer Research Awards are highly competitive and funding is limited.
+Faculty and students wishing to participate in the Faculty Student Summer Research Program should submit an application to the Office of the DOF/VPAA by Friday, January 29, 2021.
+The FDC will communicate its recommendations for funded proposals to faculty sponsors before Friday, February 26, 2021.
 Faculty sponsors will then notify student collaborators of the FDC's recommendations for funding of their project.
 If a student collaborator is subsequently unable to participate in the approved project, faculty may petition the Office of the DOF/VPAA to request the funding of an alternative student.
-Faculty sponsors must confirm their student collaborators and their intentions to pursue the project via email to the Office of the DOF/VPAA by Friday, February 23, 2018 (email@example.com).
+Faculty sponsors must confirm their student collaborators and their intentions to pursue the project via email to the Office of the DOF/VPAA by Friday, March 5, 2021 (email@example.com).
 Failure to adhere to these deadlines may result in a revocation of grant funding.

 The application should consist of the following clearly marked components (one application for each student):